touzas/Eire-SimpleComunicator/README.md

 **Effective Date:** May 1, 2025

-Thank you for using our Bus Arrival Time app.
+Thank you for using our app.
 We value your privacy.
 This Privacy Policy explains how we handle information when you use our app.

 #### Information We Do Not Collect
 We do **not** collect, store, or share any personally identifiable information (PII) such as your name, phone number.